Johnny Cash: Religious beliefs

-Cash penned a Christian novel, Man in White in 1986 and in the introduction writes about a reporter, who, interested in Cash's religious beliefs, questioned whether the book is written from a Baptist, Catholic, or Jewish perspective.
-Cash replies "I'm a Christian.
+Cash penned a Christian novel, Man in White, in 1986, and in the introduction writes about a reporter who, interested in Cash's religious beliefs, questioned whether the book is written from a Baptist, Catholic, or Jewish perspective.
+Cash replied, "I'm a Christian.
 Don't put me in another box."

 In the mid-1970s, Cash and his wife, June, completed a course of study in the Bible through Christian International Bible College, culminating in a pilgrimage to Israel in November 1978.
 Around that time, he was ordained as a minister, and officiated at his daughter's wedding.
 He often performed at Billy Graham Crusades.
 At a Tallahassee Crusade in 1986, June and Johnny sang his song "One of These Days I'm Gonna Sit Down and Talk to Paul".
 At a performance in Arkansas in 1989, Johnny Cash spoke to attendees of his commitment to the salvation of drug dealers and alcoholics.
-He then sang, "Family Bible".
+He then sang "Family Bible".

 He recorded several gospel albums and made a spoken-word recording of the entire New King James Version of the New Testament.
 Cash declared he was "the biggest sinner of them all", and viewed himself overall as a complicated and contradictory man.
 Accordingly, Cash is said to have "contained multitudes", and has been deemed "the philosopher-prince of American country music."

 Cash is credited with having converted actor and singer John Schneider to Christianity.

+Towards the end of his life, he and his wife attended the First Baptist Church in Hendersonville, Tennessee.